gokhanerkus/aml-real-case-studies/case-01-iran-sanctions-network/04-timeline.md

 - Early detection capability using OSINT
 - Ability to identify risk signals before enforcement actions
 - Understanding of how financial crime networks evolve over time

+---

+## Attribution Note

+The initial identification of the aviation link and network structure in this case is based on **original investigative work conducted prior to widespread public exposure**.

+Subsequent international reporting later confirmed key elements of the structure identified at this early stage.